laraiyeo/laraiyeo.github.io/README.md

   - Base runners logic for MLB (Bases light up when runner is present)
   - Visual balls/strikes/outs tracker for MLB

-  **Scoreboard**
+  **Scoreboard with Live Streaming**
   - Visual scoreboard for MLB with inning progress, team scores, base runners, current outs, current play description and player stats.
-It will also grey out any player who is benched
+It will also grey out any player who is benched. **Now includes embedded live game streams during active games**
   - Visual scoreboard for NHL, NBA and WNBA with Period/Quarter progress, team scores, time remaining in period/quarter, play description and player stats.
 There will be a 🟢 beside players who are currently on the ice/court
   - Visual scoreboard for Soccer with half progress, team scores, current match time, play description, a visual football pitch with real team lineups as well as a substitute section that shows subs and will display when they come on the pitch
-  - Visual race information for F1 with session details, lap counts, fastest lap times, and real-time race positions with detailed driver and constructor information
+  - Visual race information for F1 with session details, lap counts, fastest lap times, and real-time race positions with detailed driver and constructor information.
+Features embedded live race streams during active race weekends

+- **Live Streaming Integration**
+  - **Automatic stream detection** for in-progress games across all sports
+  - **Multiple stream source testing** with automatic failover for optimal viewing experience
+  - **Smart stream embedding** that only appears during active games/races
+  - **Cross-origin stream support** with advanced iframe handling

 - **Game Schedules & Results**
   - See all scheduled games for the day with start times